SAKryukov/vscode-markdown-calculator/docs/article.md

 ### Execution of Inline Code

 The case of inline code is very similar.
 The keyword is different: this is `return`, which is also a JavaScript keyword, so it cannot be modified via [settings](#heading-settings).
-Also, the second parameter in the call to `renderFunction` indicates that evaluation of inline expression is required.
+Also, the second parameter in the call to `renderFunction` indicates that evaluation of an inline expression is required.

 ~~~ {lang=Javascript}
     const previousInlineCodeRenderer = md.renderer.rules.code_inline;